 3. Suzy Evans with Sandra Dijkstra Literary Agency – Del Mar, CA

 Suzy loves history writers, especially those transitioning from academic to trade readership, parenting books, food, health, sports crossover books, self-help, memoir, inventive cookbooks, and legal thrillers.
-She is also looking for engaging non-fiction for children and graphic novels that bring history to life.
+She is also looking for engaging non-fiction for children, young adult fiction and graphic novels that bring history to life.

 Suzy is also an author herself.
 Her recent books include Machiavelli for Moms (Simon & Schuster) and Forgotten Crimes: The Holocaust and People with Disabilities.
 She is a ghostwriter for a #1 New York Times best-selling author with more than 25 million copies in print and will be publishing her first children’s book with HarperCollins in 2018.